cms-L1TK/project_generation_scripts/README.md

   This script parses the configuration file generated from the previous step and converts it to three output files:
   *wires.dat*, *memorymodules.dat*, *processingmodules.dat* & *processingmodules_input.dat* (not used).

   These three .dat files contain more or less the same information as the master config file but are reformated for more convenient access in emulation software and later steps.
-However, if the script detects that a memory is read by > 1 proc module, it clones it to avoid conflicts, appending an index to its name to distinguish these clones.
-Furthermore, it names the input/output pins used in the proc module.
+However, if the script detects that a memory is read by > 1 proc module, it clones it to avoid conflicts.
+Furthermore, as each proc module connects to several memories, it names the input/output pins of the proc module used for each connection.

+  **DATA FORMAT**: The key output is wires.dat, where each line contains a single instance of a memory modules and the proc modules that read/write to it, together with the I/O pins used.
+Clones are distinguished by "n1", "n2" etc. in the name.
+Pin names include "in" or "out" to distinguish read or write.

+      Mem  input=> ProcModuleWrite.pinX  output=>ProcModuleRead.pinY

-  **DATA FORMAT**: In *memorymodules.dat* and *processingmodules.dat* list all memories/proc modules, with each line containing a module instance name and its corresponding type, following the format
+In *memorymodules.dat* and *processingmodules.dat* list all memories/proc modules, with each line containing a module instance name and its corresponding type, following the format

       ModuleType: ModuleInstance

-  In wires.dat, all memories are listed, one per line, giving also the name of the proc block (and its pin name after ".") that connect to the memory's input/output port.

   (*FIXME*: for memorymodules.dat, there is a third column (e.g. "[36]") that is supposed to indicate the data width of the memory.
 This number is hardcoded and is likely out of date.
 It is not used in the later steps for generating top level project, but is used to estimate RAM useage.
 It may be less confusing if we either remove it or update the numbers or link it to the corresponding HLS memory header files.)